pqvst/cafeandcowork/data/taiwan/louisa-kw2.md

   - seating4.jpg
 ---

 Slow and unstable (disconnects from time to time).
+Large second floor seating area.
+Restrooms are located on the second floor at the other end of the building (quite far away).